pomponchik/locklib/README.md

 [![Checked with mypy](http://www.mypy-lang.org/static/mypy_badge.svg)](http://mypy-lang.org/)
 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)

-It contains several useful additions to the standard thread synchronization tools, such as lock protocols and loks with advanced functionality.
+It contains several useful additions to the standard thread synchronization tools, such as lock protocols and locks with advanced functionality.

 [Deadlocks](https://en.wikipedia.org/wiki/Deadlock) are the most terrible enemies of all programmers who make multithreaded programs.
 If you are a one of them - this library is going to help you out.